utkarshcmu/grafana.org/content/blog/2017-10-13-timeshift-ep17.md

 			Early bird tickets are going fast, so take advantage of the discounted price before they're gone!
 We will be announcing the first block of speakers in the coming week.
 		</p>
 		<p>
 			There's still time to submit a talk.
 We'll accept submissions through the end of October.
-We're accepting technical and non-tecnical talks of all sizes. <a href="http://grafana.com/grafanacon-cfp?utm_source=blog&utm_campaign=timeshift_17" target="_blank">Submit a CFP</a>.
+We're accepting technical and non-technical talks of all sizes. <a href="http://grafana.com/grafanacon-cfp?utm_source=blog&utm_campaign=timeshift_17" target="_blank">Submit a CFP</a>.
 		</p>
 		<br />
 		<p>